-The Brownsville Society for the Performing Arts (BSPA), serving Brownsville, Texas, is a private, nonprofit producer and arts presenter with tax-exempt status under Section 501(c)(3) of the Internal Revenue Code.
-Its mission is to enhance quality-of-life in our community through cultural entertainment.
+The Brownsville Society for the Performing Arts (BSPA), founded in 1994, is a private, nonprofit producer and arts presenter with tax-exempt status under Section 501(c)(3) of the Internal Revenue Code.

 Located in Brownsville, Texas, our mission is to enhance quality-of-life in our community through cultural entertainment, endeavoring to produce quality programming to our largely underserved community.

 For more than twenty years BSPA has produced or helped produce literally hundreds of shows, concerts and cultural programs.
 Of special interest are the performing arts that are inaccessible to many in our community.